 Note that the man’s conversion was based on faith (“Believe”).
 He had to trust Jesus and nothing else.
 The man believed that Jesus was the Son of God (“Lord”) and the Messiah who fulfilled the scriptures (“Christ”).
 His faith also included a belief that Jesus died for sin and rose again, because that was the message that Paul and Silas were preaching (see Romans 10:9-10 and 1 Corinthians 15:1-4).

 To “convert” is literally “to turn.”
 When we turn towards one thing, we by necessity turn away from something else.
-When we turn to Jesus, we must turn from sin.
-The Bible calls the turning from sin “repentance” and the turning to Jesus “faith.”
+When we turn to Jesus, a turning from sin is implied.
+The Bible describes “repentance” as a change of mind about sin and a change of mind about Jesus, and then a turning to Jesus in “faith.”
 Therefore, repentance and faith are complementary.
 Both repentance and faith are indicated in 1 Thessalonians 1:9—“You turned to God from idols.”
 A Christian will leave behind his former ways and anything pertaining to false religion as the result of a genuine conversion to Christianity.

 To put it simply, to convert to Christianity, you must believe that Jesus is the Son of God who died for your sin and rose again.
 You must agree with God that you are a sinner in need of salvation, and you must trust in Jesus alone to save you.
-When you turn from sin to Christ, God promises to save you and give you the Holy Spirit, Who will make you a new creature.
+When you do this, God promises to save you and give you the Holy Spirit, who will make you a new creature.

 Christianity, in its true form, is not a religion.
 Christianity, according to the Bible, is a relationship with Jesus Christ.
 Christianity is God offering salvation to anyone who believes and trusts the sacrifice of Jesus on the cross.
 A person who converts to Christianity is not leaving one religion for another religion.
 Converting to Christianity is receiving the gift that God offers and beginning a personal relationship with Jesus Christ that results in the forgiveness of sins and eternity in Heaven after death.